ibm-cloud-docs/Registry/registry_responsibilities.md

 | Secure confidential information. | | It is your responsibility to make sure that no confidential information is put into your images. |
 | Ensure that the service instance is secure. | It is the responsibility of {{site.data.keyword.IBM_notm}} to ensure the security of the service instance. | |
 {: row-headers}
 {: caption="Table 4.
-Responsibilities for security and regulation compliance" caption-side="top"}
+Responsibilities for security and regulation compliance" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or {{site.data.keyword.IBM_notm}} might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Disaster recovery